-The singing Nun was Sister Luc-Gabrielle (born Jeanine Deckers), from a Fichermont, Belgium convent.
+The Singing Nun was Sister Luc-Gabrielle (born Jeanine Deckers), from a Fichermont, Belgium convent.
 Not to be confused with The Flying Nun.
 That was Sally Field.

 The nun wrote several tunes that won prizes at religious youth retreats.
 One of the order's elders asked her to record an LP, of which the convent could make a few hundred copies to distribute as gifts.
-Luc-Gabrielle and a chorus of 4 recorded her songs at the Phillips studios in Brussels, but when the executives of the record company heard the songs, the LP was commercially released (with the credit to "Soeur Sourire" - Sister Smile) in Europe to great success.
+Luc-Gabrielle and a chorus of four other nuns recorded her songs at the Phillips studios in Brussels, but when the executives of the record company heard the songs, the LP was commercially released (with the credit to "Soeur Sourire" - Sister Smile) in Europe to great success.

-The LP was released in the US as "The Singing Nun," but there was no American reaction until this was released as a single, then both the LP and the single worked their way up to the top of the albums and singles charts.
-It was the first time that a single topped the Hot 100 as the same time that its LP topped the Billboard album chart.
+The LP was released in the US as "The Singing Nun," but there was no American reaction until "Dominique" was released as a single, then both the LP and the single worked their way up to the top of the albums and singles charts.
+It was the first time that a single topped the Hot 100 as the same time that its LP topped the Billboard albums chart.

 We thought you'd enjoy the promotional copy for the film Sister Smile - The Tragic Tale Of The Singing Nun, as it's the first time we've seen a movie described as "boldly speculative yet persuasive."
 Take it for what it's worth: